datastax/cql-proxy/README.md

   --contact-points <cluster node IPs or DNS names>
 ```

-## When to use CQL Proxy
+## When to use `cql-proxy`

-The main use for CQL Proxy is to enable unsupported CQL drivers and existing applications to work
+The main use for `cql-proxy` is to enable unsupported CQL drivers and existing applications to work
 well with [DataStax Astra][astra].
 Unsupported CQL drivers include legacy DataStax drivers and
 non-Datastax, community maintained CQL drivers (including [gocql], [rust-driver], etc.).

-CQL Proxy also enables applications that are currently using [Apache Cassandra][cassandra] or
+`cql-proxy` also enables applications that are currently using [Apache Cassandra][cassandra] or
 [DataStax Enterprise (DSE)][dse] to use Astra without requiring any code changes.
 Your application
 just needs to be configured to use the proxy.